Birth Defects Registry

 Anchorage, AK 99503

 (907) 754-3529 fax

 Registry expands data collection to six years of age

 Registry includes collection of Medicaid data

 Medical record review resumed on national congenital conditions

 About the Program

 The Alaska Birth Defects Registry (ABDR) was established in 1996 under the Alaska Administrative Code (7 AAC 27.012).

-Health care providers, hospitals, and other healthcare facilities are required to report to the ABDR when they have cared for a child with a congenital birth defect listed below.
+Health care providers, hospitals, and other healthcare facilities are required to report to the ABDR when they have cared for a child with a congenital birth defect.